lad6558/lad6558.github.io/src/blogs/andi_versus_llm.md

 #### Zero

+> My response at the time was that poetry is useless, just like the peacock's feathers.
+But the female peacock prefers male peacocks with beautiful, colorful tails because it shows the male's capabilities: being able to flaunt such costly feathers in front of predators and still survive to this day surely means something.
+>
+> Similarly, those who are idle enough to study how to rhyme in speech are either of extraordinary birth or exceptional ability, both of which make them quality partners.
+Thus, the genes for poetry continue to be passed down.

 What area in Computer Science do I want to do?

 Four years ago, I would have definitely said machine learning.